Passion (musical): Act I

-The following afternoon, the Colonel, the Doctor, Giorgio and Fosca go for a walk together.
-As they stroll through a castle's neglected garden, Giorgio politely engages her in conversation while mentally narrating a letter to Clara.
+The next afternoon, the Colonel, the Doctor, Giorgio, and Fosca go for a walk together.
+As they stroll through a castle's neglected garden, Giorgio politely engages Fosca in conversation while mentally narrating a letter to Clara.
 When Fosca confesses that she feels no hope in her life, he tells her that "the only happiness that we can be certain of is love."
 Fosca is hurt and embarrassed, but recognizes that Giorgio, like herself, is different from others, and asks for his friendship ("Garden Sequence").

 Giorgio and Clara exchange letters about Fosca.
 Clara urges him to avoid her whenever possible.
-When Giorgio is preparing to take a five-day leave, Fosca shows up unexpectedly, dissolving into hysteria and begging him to return soon.
+When Giorgio is preparing to take a five-day leave, Fosca shows up unexpectedly, begging him to return soon.
 Fosca is next seen reading, stone-faced, from a letter Giorgio has sent rejecting her feelings as he and Clara make love ("Trio").

 Upon Giorgio's return, Fosca reproaches him.
 She demands to know about his affair and learns that Clara is married.
 In a sharp exchange, they agree to sever all ties.
-Weeks go by with no contact between them, but just as he is beginning to think that he is finally free of Fosca, he is informed by the Doctor that she is dying.
+Weeks go by with no contact between them, but just as he is beginning to think he is finally free of Fosca, Giorgio is informed by the Doctor that she is dying.
 His rejection of her love has exacerbated her illness.
-Giorgio, whose job as a soldier is to save lives, must go and visit her sickbed.
+Giorgio, whose job as a soldier is to save lives, must visit her sickbed.
 He reluctantly agrees.

-He enters Fosca's chamber, and she implores him to lie beside her while she sleeps.
-At daybreak, Fosca asks him for a favor before he leaves: "Write a letter for me."
-He complies, but the letter she imagines is a fantasy one from Giorgio to herself (“I Wish I Could Forget You”).
+Giorgio enters Fosca's chamber, and she implores him to lie beside her while she sleeps.
+At daybreak, Fosca asks him to write her a letter acknowledging the impact that she has made on his soul ("I Wish I Could Forget You").
+She then tries to kiss him.
 She is seized by another convulsive attack, and he hastens from the room.